smartsdkInfotec/DataModelsSmartCity/datamodels/User profile/UserProfile.md

 # User profile data model

 ## Description
 This entity models a user.
-This could presents the relationships that a user could have with a disease, a vehicle, a device and  Smart POIs.
+This model presents the relationships that a user could have with a disease, a vehicle, a device and  Smart POIs.
 In addition, this model considers the addresses of home and workplace of a user.
 The objective to consider these data is to save favorites routes and to determine in a quicker manner a route.

 ## Data model